shader-slang/shader-slang.github.io/docs/coming-from-glsl.md

 The layout rule can also be changed with options like `-force-glsl-scalar-layout` or `-fvk-use-scalar-layout`.

-With those options, Slang will align all aggregrate types according to their elements' natural alignment as a rule described in `VK_EXT_scalar_block_layout`, aka `ScalarLayout`.
+With those options, Slang will align all aggregate types according to their elements' natural alignment as described in `VK_EXT_scalar_block_layout`, aka `ScalarLayout`.

 ## Matrix
-Even though GLSL claims to use "Column-major", it is mostly nomenclature when it comes to the shader side implementation.
+Even though GLSL claims to use "Column-major", it is mostly nomenclature when it comes to the shader-side implementation.
+For this reason, `matXxY` and `floatXxY` can be used interchangeably in Slang.

 Here is an example that shows the difference between GLSL and HLSL.
 <table>